onair0817/python-image-processing/README.md

 # Image processing in Python
-This project is the basic code for image processing in Python using Pillow
+>Basic code for image processing in Python using Pillow